Current Opportunities

-We have three fully-funded, industry-linked, PhD studentships available for study commencing in 2026.
+We have a fully-funded, industry-linked, PhD studentship available for study commencing in 2026.
 Project details and instructions on how to apply are described below.

 New Approaches to Iridium-Catalysed C-H Activation and Hydrogen Isotope Exchange